MicrosoftDocs/memdocs/sccm/osd/deploy-use/use-multicast-to-deploy-windows-over-the-network.md

 ---
 title: Use multicast to deploy Windows over the network
 titleSuffix: Configuration Manager
-description: Use multicast in your System Center Configuration Manager environment so that multiple computers can simultaneously download the operating system image. ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-osd
+description: Use multicast in your Configuration Manager environment so that multiple computers can simultaneously download the operating system image. ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-osd